What are the dates of residency and do I have to be there for the entire duration?

-What if I forgot something, want to grab a snack off campus, or just want to explore the charms of Charm City?
+What if I forgot something, want to grab a snack off campus, or just want to explore Charm City?

-Options include: hotel shuttles, airport shuttles, on-campus Zipcars, public transportation, Collegetown Shuttle, and rental cars.
+Options include hotel shuttles, airport shuttles, on-campus Zipcars, public transportation, the Towson Loop shuttle, and rental cars.
 There is free parking on campus.
-If you choose to travel by bus, the closest stops are: Dulaney Valley Road & Southerly Drive, Fairmount Avenue & Dulaney Valley Road, Fairmount Avenue & Towsongate Drive, or the Towson Town Center with the #3, 8, 11, 12, 48, and 55 buses.
+If you choose to travel by bus, the closest stops are Dulaney Valley Road & Southerly Drive, Fairmount Avenue & Dulaney Valley Road, Fairmount Avenue & Towsongate Drive, or the Towson Town Center with the #3, 8, 11, 12, 48, and 55 buses.
 Fares are $1.70 per ride, $4 for a daily pass, or $22 for a weekly pass.
-Click here for additional details.

 Are meals included?